-- A cycle is a path where the start vertex is the same as the end vertex. - A cycle is simple if it has no repeated vertices other than the endpoints. - Two vertices $v, w \in V$ are linked if G contains a path from v to w. - A graph is connected if every pair of vertices on the graph is linked.
+- A cycle is a path where the start vertex is the same as the end vertex. - A cycle is simple if it has no repeated vertices other than the endpoints. - Two vertices $v, w \in V$ are connected if G contains a path from v to w. - A graph is itself said to be connected if every pair of vertices on the graph is connected.